ATMs & Banks

 There is a good consistent supply of fresh water prawns, rock and mud crabs (seasonal) and plenty of fresh fish to choose from at the local "Market" and several Fish Shops in town.

 Nearby Koro Sun Resort (just 3km / 1.5mi from SigaSiga) is very friendly to outside visitors.
 The have daily Happy Hour and Lovo Night is a special opportunity to see the Meke (pronounced May-kay), the Fijian Dance Celebration.
 "Lovo" is the traditional cooking done underground.
-They provide a nice buffet style dinner and their charge is FJ$ 45 including the show.
+They provide a nice buffet style dinner and their charge is 60 FJ$ including the show.
 KoroSun also welcomes our guests for lunch or dinner anytime.
-Advance reservations are recommended.
+Advance reservations are required.
 (Namale Resort, owned by Tony Robbins, the famous motivational speaker/author, is located nearby but they cater exclusively to their own guests.
 Same with the Cousteau Resort)